What Should be Included in a Third-Party Contract?

-Last Updated: February 23, 2024
+Last Updated: June 4, 2024

-What is a Vendor Contract?
+What is a Third-Party Contract?

 It makes it clear that there will be an exchange of goods or services for compensation and details each party’s obligations throughout the duration of the business relationship.

-Why Use a Vendor Contract?
+Why Use a Third-Party Contract?

-In the shorter term, a vendor contract exists to set and maintain expectations for both parties so that they can each prioritize their time and resources and proactively manage risk and has many benefits.
+In the shorter term, a third-party contract exists to set and maintain expectations for both parties so that they can each prioritize their time and resources and proactively manage risk and has many benefits.

-Key Components of a Vendor Agreement
+Key Components of a Third-Party Agreement

 Relationship of the parties